visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 notion of *Species*.
 For example, there are many different varieties of brass and steel depending on the alloys used.
 Neither brass nor steel are themselves pure elements on the periodic table.
 They are instead *alloys* of other pure metals.
-For example, common yellow brass is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while tool steel is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.
+Common Yellow Brass is, nominally, a mixture of Copper (Cu) and Zinc (Zn) while Tool Steel is composed primarily of Iron (Fe) but mixed with some Carbon (C) and a variety of other elements.

 Lets suppose we are dealing with the following alloys and species